fedi-e2ee/public-key-directory-specification/Specification.md

 >
 > It is important that the Public Key Directory operators (Yvonne) and Fediverse instance operators (Alice, Carol, and
 > Richard) be disinterested parties.

+#### Permanent lockout via `RevokeKeyThirdParty` + `Fireproof` + hostile instance

+**Status**: Open.

+Suppose Dave ([defined above](#actors)) is an honest user on Richard's instance with a public key enrolled with Fireproof enabled.
+Suppose Dave has a \[cyber\]-stalker, Henry, that obtains David's secret key (e.g., by compromising Dave's device).

+Henry can then generate a revocation for the pilfered secret key, issue a `RevokeKeyThirdParty` to revoke Dave's public key.
+This requires no HTTP Message Signature and no instance involvement, as the `RevokeKeyThirdParty` mechanism is intended for independent third-party security researchers to disarm compromised credentials.

+At this point, Dave's set of trusted keys is now empty.
+Fireproof status is preserved, but there are no acceptable keys for Dave.
+At this point, the colluding malicious duo (Henry and Richard) has two options available to them:

+1. If the PKD spec is updated to allow re-enrollment at this point, they can enroll an `AddKey` with a public key controlled by the attackers, thereby allowing Dave to be impersonated.
+2. With or without that update, silently refuse to sign/forward protocol messages from Dave, thereby locking him out of the Public Key Directory.

+This is a contrived scenario, but it is considered an open risk: If you compromise one of a user's secret keys, you are assumed to have the same level of access as the legitimate user, and therefore it's game over.
+The extra twist of a malicious instance admin colluding with the attacker adds a bit of nuisance potential, but once the secret keys were obtained by Henry, the PKD protocol cannot protect Dave any longer.

+Fediverse users should address this through social trust mechanisms (discouraging Richards from being trusted, providing regular users ways to audit and complain about abuse, etc.) rather than a purely technical solution.

 ## Protocol Messages